protocol/research-website/content/posts/202303-lurk/index.md

 famously providing a universal speed limit).

 - I wrote up my initial, partially-baked thoughts in a starry-eyed document titled [SpaceVDF](https://docs.google.com/document/d/1hfbCxjGzJ12UtroZvC4ED9TZHLyQWimT-cFFZ0zHkSk/edit#heading=h.1mcarb88lx1h).
-- The ideas were promising enough that I followed up with [Cryptosat](https://www.cryptosat.io/), and after some discussion, we comissioned a system-level trade study.
+- The ideas were promising enough that I followed up with [Cryptosat](https://www.cryptosat.io/), and after some discussion, we commissioned a system-level trade study.
-- <font color=#E69500>I'm excited to announce publication of the [SpaceVDF White Paper](/publications/spacevdf-verifiable-delay-functions-using-cryptographic-satellites/).
+- <font color=#E69500>I'm excited to announce the publication of the [SpaceVDF White Paper](/publications/spacevdf-verifiable-delay-functions-using-cryptographic-satellites/).
   >'In this document we aim to evaluate how VDF algorithms based on physical limits can be implemented in satellites and which physical properties / or roles of physics we can utilize to guarantee the passage of time.
 The goal of this study is to perform principal system analysis, identify main issues and risks, propose a path for derisking and